zachvalenta/notes-sw/svc/design-patterns.md

 * ✅ Evans domain-driven design https://github.com/nickgerace/gfold/pull/149/files
 * Percival https://www.amazon.com/gp/product/1492052205 https://www.youtube.com/watch?v=niMybnzmzqc [1:15]

+├── Repository: data access abstraction 🗄️ `sql.md` constraints > schema awareness > catalog
+├── Factory
+├── Aggregate
+└── Entity

 * _separation of concerns_: HTML for content/semantics, CSS for style
+> Let's say you have a custom piece of logic that touches models A, B, C, and D. Where do you put it?
+The idea is to let your domain live separately from your data model & API layer. https://github.com/HackSoftware/Django-Styleguide
 * CRD DDD 🗄 notebook 22.12.13
 * more domain-driven https://www.youtube.com/watch?v=72V-5hrilv0
 * beware ideas coming from the Java world https://www.infoq.com/presentations/8-lines-code-refactoring/